Virus Dynamics with Behavioral Responses: Risk Compensation

 \section{Risk Compensation}

 We next ask when changes in infection risk have counterintuitive effects due to large changes in behavior.
-Decreasing the disease prevalence or intervening to mitigate health impacts will increase the short-run infection rate precisely when a single high infection risk condition holds:
+This section shows these counterintuitive effects arise precisely when a high-infection risk condition holds.
+We begin by defining this condition:

-\begin{defin} There is \textbf{high infection risk} at time $t$ if \end{defin} We will see that behavioral responses to policies are most important when there is high infection risk.
-Expression (\ref{eq:hir}) requires a high cost of infection and large populations of susceptible and infected individuals.
-Note that higher infection costs make a large infected population less likely, so such a region will only exist for diseases that are severe and highly contagious.
+\begin{defin} The \textbf{high infection risk} condition holds at time $t$ if \end{defin} The left-hand side of the high infection risk condition measures the effect of the behavioral response to a change in infection risk while the right-hand side measures the direct effect of the change.
+We will see that behavioral responses to policies are most important when there is high infection risk.
+Expression (\ref{eq:hir}) requires a high cost of infection and large populations of susceptible and infected individuals, so the condition will only hold for severe and highly infectious diseases.
+Section~\ref{sec:cal} gives parameter values such that the high infection risk condition holds near the peak of the epidemic as well as parameter values for which the condition never holds.